FIFA World Cup awards: Golden Boot

+Kylian Mbappé, captain of France, the only player to win the award twice (2022, 2026).

 The Golden Boot or Golden Shoe award goes to the top goalscorer of the FIFA World Cup.
 While every World Cup had a ranking of the goalscorers, the first time an award was given was in 1982, under the name Golden Shoe.
 It was rechristened Golden Boot in 2010.
 FIFA sometimes lists the top goalscorers of previous Cups among the Golden Boot winners.
 If there is more than one player with the same number of goals, since 1994 the tie-breaker goes to the player with more assists.
-If there is still more than one player, the tie (since 2006) is decided by minutes played in the tournament, with the player playing fewest minutes ranked first.
+If there is still more than one player, since 2006 the tie is decided by (fewer) minutes played in the tournament.
 A Silver Boot and a Bronze Boot are also awarded for the second and third-highest goalscorers respectively.